gfreeau/browserpicker/README.md

 ## **Credit**

-The original code and idea was inspired by a Stackoverflow answer that I can't remember the link to before I added new features.
+The original code and idea was inspired by a Stackoverflow answer done using tkinter.
+I can't remember the link to before I added new features.
 If you know the original answer, please let me know so I can credit you!
+The tkinter version is kept in `browserpicker_tkinter.py` but I won't be updating it.